On infinite effectivity of motivic spectra and the vanishing of their motives: Preliminaries

 We will say that $\cu$ is compactly generated whenever there exists some set of compact generators of this sort.

 \end{defi}

-\begin{rema} Recall (see Lemma 4.4.5 of \cite{neebook}) that if $C_i$ compactly generate $\cu$ then the full subcategory $\cu^c$ of compact objects of $\cu$ is the smallest thick subcategory of $\cu$ containing $C_i$ (i.e., if $\obj \cu^c$ is the envelope of $\{C_i[j]:\ j\in\z\}$ in the sense described in \S\ref{snotata}).
+\begin{rema} Recall (see Lemma 4.4.5 of \cite{neebook}) that if $C$ compactly generates $\cu$ then the full subcategory $\cu^c$ of compact objects of $\cu$ is the smallest thick subcategory of $\cu$ containing $C$ (i.e., if $\obj \cu^c$ is the envelope of $\cup_{j\in \z} C[j]$ in the sense described in \S\ref{snotata}).
+Moreover, $\cu^c$ is {\it idempotent complete}, i.e., any idempotent endomorphism gives a splitting in it. \end{rema}